ArrrNeo/trading-toolkit/README.md

 $ # if you want to reset database you can later run
 $ ./reset-db.sh
 $
-$ # create username.txt and password.txt files inside app folder. these files will not be uploaded to git and are gitignored
+$ # create username.txt and password.txt files inside app folder.
+$ # these files will not be uploaded to git and are gitignored
-$
+$ # if you dont want to use portfolio feature yet, no need for above step

 $ # Start the application (development mode)
 $ python manage.py runserver # default port 8000
 $